Vacation time is here! Be sure to follow these tips for staying healthy while traveling – and boost immunity BEFORE the trip.

 First, my sad story.
-Yes, that was me before our week-long Yellowstone and Tetons vacation that had been planned for months.
+Our week-long Yellowstone and Tetons vacation that had been planned for months.
 The week prior to leaving, I got a sore throat… congestion…. fever…. chills….. and cough.
 My visit to urgent care 5 days later resulted in going home with no relief or medication as it was ‘just a virus’ and could take weeks to fully recover.

 Unfortunately, my symptoms did not go away and I was still sick, but I HAD to go on vacation….sick or not.
 For months prior to this, I’d spent hours planning and dreaming of this week searching for wildlife, hiking to waterfalls and exploring the parks.

 Armed with boxes of tissue, hand sanitizer, Vitamin C, Dayquil, Mucinex, water, etc. we began the journey.
 Luckily it was a road trip in the jeep so I didn’t subject my germs to others.

 It wasn’t the ideal way I wanted to enjoy my vacation, but I had a wonderful time despite my illness.
 I am going to amp my Vitamin C intake weeks prior to any trip from now on!

 Here are six ways to stay healthy while traveling!

 Begin taking Vitamin C in addition to your regular vitamin and supplement routine.
 Pack these items to continue taking them as normal.
 Bring extra Vitamin C or Emergen-C to give you that extra boost that you will need since you are in new surroundings with different germs and bacteria.

 Airplane Tip: Use Airborne if you’ll be traveling by plane.
 Also pack nasal mists and Vitamin C tablets in your carry-on.
 Airplane cabins are dry and microorganisms are free to circulate.
 Before boarding the plane, take a couple of vitamin C tablets to give your body the ability to fight off airborne germs.